 - When it comes to the loss of normal use of physical faculties, that’s often much easier to detect by a police officer or by a layperson.
 That generally involves trouble balancing, trouble walking in a straight line, or trouble with swaying, maybe trouble with manual dexterity.

 - A blood alcohol concentration (BAC) of 0.08 or higher is a little bit easier to explain, but it’s a lot harder to understand.
 As a person consumes alcohol, their body begins the process of absorbing and metabolizing alcohol, and there are scientific measurements that can be taken of a person’s breath or a person’s blood that will determine how concentrated a person’s blood is with alcohol in their system.
 Once that level reaches 0.08 or higher, under Texas DWI law and actually under the law of all 50 states, that person is legally intoxicated.
 And so if a person operates a motor vehicle with a 0.08 or higher blood alcohol concentration, that person is committing DWI.

 DWI is a Serious Offense Under Texas Law

 So how serious is a DWI?
 The short answer is very serious.
 A DWI can carry with it criminal consequences that include possible probation, jail time, prison time if it’s a felony, and criminal fines.
 But in addition to criminal penalties, you’re also dealing with civil penalties that can include several thousand dollars’ worth of surcharges and license suspensions.
 And if you are a commercial driver’s license holder, it can result in a mandatory lifetime suspension.

 So it’s important to act quickly to protect yourself, your driver’s license, and your loved ones.
-Thanks for listening today, and I hope you have good luck.

 Mr. Wood has done some other informational videos on Texas DWI law.
 Those are: